MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-teams-collaboration.md

 # Collaborate on work orders with Microsoft Teams

 Integrate with Microsoft Teams to chat with team members in the context of work orders.
 The Teams integration helps finding answers and fix issues the first time.
 It also lists team members that have previously worked on a work order.
+[Learn more about integrating with Teams](/dynamics365/teams-integration/teams-integration).

 > [!div class="mx-imgBorder"]
 > ![Field Service work order, with a Teams chat panel showing related chats.](./media/work-order-teams-messages.png)